 The Bank of Italy published new supervisory regulations on banks in December 2013 (Circular of the Bank of Italy No. 285 of 17 December 2013 as subsequently amended from time to time by the Bank of Italy (the Circular No. 285)) which came into force on 1 January 2014, implementing the CRD IV Package, and setting out additional local prudential rules.
-According to Article 92 of the CRD IV Regulation, institutions shall at all times satisfy the following own funds requirements: (i) a CET1 Capital ratio of 4.5 per cent.; (ii) a

-Tier 1 Capital ratio of 6 per cent.; and (iii) a Total Capital ratio of 8 per cent.
-These minimum ratios are complemented by the following capital buffers to be met with CET1 Capital, reported below as applicable with reference to 30 June 2017:
+According to Article 92 of the CRD IV Regulation, institutions shall at all times satisfy the following own funds requirements: (i) a CET1 Capital ratio of 4.5 per cent.; (ii) a Tier 1 Capital ratio of 6 per cent.; and (iii) a Total Capital ratio of 8 per cent.
+These minimum ratios are complemented by the following capital buffers to be met with CET1 Capital, reported below as applicable with reference to 31 March 2017:

 - Capital conservation buffer: The capital conservation buffer has applied to UniCredit since 1 January 2014 pursuant to Article 129 of the CRD IV Directive and Part I, Title II, Chapter I, Section II of Circular No. 285.
-According to the 18th update2 to Circular No. 285 published on 4 October 2016, new transitional rules provide for a capital conservation buffer set for 2017 at 1.25 per cent. of RWAs, increasing to 1.875 per cent. of RWAs in 2018 and 2.5 per cent. of RWAs from 2019; - Counter-cyclical capital buffer: The countercyclical capital buffer applies starting from 1 January 2016.
+According to the 18th update3 to Circular No. 285 published on 4 October 2016, new transitional rules provide for a capital conservation buffer set for 2017 at 1.25 per cent. of RWAs, increasing to 1.875 per cent. of RWAs in 2018 and 2.5 per cent. of RWAs from 2019; - Counter-cyclical capital buffer: The countercyclical capital buffer applies starting from 1 January 2016.
 Pursuant to Article 160 of the CRD IV Directive and the transitional regime granted by Bank of Italy for 2017, institutions' specific countercyclical capital buffer shall consist of Common Equity Tier 1 capital capped to 1.25 per cent. of the total of the risk-weighted exposure amounts of the institution.
-As of 30 June 2017: - the specific countercyclical capital rate of UniCredit Group amounted to 0.02 per cent.; - countercyclical capital rates have generally been set at 0 per cent., except for the following countries: Czech Republic (0.50 per cent.); Hong Kong (1.25 per cent.); Iceland (1.00per cent.); Norway (1.50per cent.); and Sweden (2.00 per cent.); - with reference to the exposures towards Italian counterparties, the Bank of Italy has set the rate equal to 0%; - Capital buffers for globally systemically important institutions (G-SIIs): It represents an additional loss absorbency buffer (ranging from 1.0 per cent. to 3.5 per cent. in terms of required level of additional common equity loss absorbency as a percentage of risk-weighted assets), determined according to specific indicators (e.g. size, interconnectedness, complexity).
+As of 31March 2017: - the specific countercyclical capital rate of UniCredit Group amounted to 0.02 per cent.; - countercyclical capital rates have generally been set at 0%, except for the following countries: Czech Republic (0.50%); Hong Kong (1.25%); Iceland (1.00%); Norway (1.50%); and Sweden (2.00%); - with reference to the exposures towards Italian counterparties, the Bank of Italy has set the rate equal to 0%; - Capital buffers for globally systemically important institutions (G-SIIs): It represents an additional loss absorbency buffer (ranging from 1.0 per cent. to 3.5 per cent. in terms of required level of additional common equity loss absorbency as a percentage of risk-weighted assets), determined according to specific indicators (e.g. size, interconnectedness, complexity).
 It is subject to phase-in starting from 1 January 2016 (Article 131 of the CRD IV Directive and Part I, Title II, Chapter I, Section IV of Circular No. 285) becoming fully effective on 1 January 2019.
-Based on the most recently updated list of G-SIIs published by the Financial Stability Board (FSB) in November 2016 (to be updated annually), the UniCredit Group is a global systemically important bank (G-SIB) included in "Bucket 1" (in a ranking from 1, where 5 is the highest); therefore, it has to comply with a target requirement of 1 per cent. in 2019 (0.50 per cent. for 2017, to be increased by 0.25 per cent. per annum); and - Capital buffers for other systemically important institutions (O-SIIs): O-SII buffer, equal to 0 per cent. for the UniCredit Group for 2017; identified by the Bank of Italy as an O-SII authorised to operate in Italy, UniCredit has to maintain a capital buffer of 1 per cent. of its total risk exposure, to be achieved according to the following transitional period: 0.25 per cent. for 2018, and then increased by 0.25 per cent. on a yearly basis reaching the target of 1 per cent. from 1 January 2021.
-According to Article 131.14 of the CRD IV Directive, the higher of the G-SII and the O-SII buffer will apply: hence, the UniCredit Group is subject to the application of 0.50 per cent.
-G-SII buffer for 2017.
+Based on the most recently updated list of G-SIIs published by the Financial Stability Board (FSB) in November 2016